Graham · Skye & The Small Isles

 - How hard is Beinn Dearg Mhor?

-- Beinn Dearg Mhor is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 601m of ascent and takes most walkers 4-7 hours.
+- We grade Beinn Dearg Mhor at 4/5, which puts it in challenging territory.
+The usual route is around 14km with 601m of climbing; allow 4-7 hours.
 Terrain: Coastal grass and bracken at the start, then steep heather and small slabs of Cuillin gabbro.

-- When is the best time to climb Beinn Dearg Mhor?
+- When should I climb Beinn Dearg Mhor?

 - The standard good-weather months for Beinn Dearg Mhor are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.